Provably Powerful Graph Neural Networks for Directed Multigraphs: Results

 \subsection{ETH Results}

-Finally, we test our adaptations on a real-world financial crime dataset --- Ethereum phishing account classification, the results of which are given in Table~\ref{tab:full_aml_eth_results}.
-Similar to the AML datasets, we see a continuous improvement in final scores as we add more adaptations.
+Finally, we test our adaptations on a real-world financial crime dataset --- Ethereum phishing account classification.
+The results are provided in \cref{tab:full_aml_eth_results}.
+Similar to the AML datasets, we see a consistent improvement in final scores as we add the adaptations.
 In total, the minority class F1 score jumps from $26.9\%$ without adaptations to $42.9\%$ with reverse MP, port numbering, and ego IDs.
 Again, the largest single improvement is due to the reverse MP.
-In this case, GIN+Adaptations does not outperform all of the baselines (PNA and LightGBM+GFs score higher), but the adaptations also significantly boost PNA performance, thereby beating all the baselines by more than $13\%$.
+In this case, Multi-GIN does not outperform all of the baselines, but the adaptations also significantly boost PNA performance, and Multi-PNA and Multi-PNA+EU beat all the baselines by more than $12\%$.